I'm a keen video editor, so which is the best Mac for me to buy: iMac, Mac Pro, MacBook Pro, MacBook Air or MacBook?

 All of the video requirements (perhaps with the exception of storage) leads naturally to the iMac with Retina Display.
 Wait, what about the Mac Pro?
 Well, we'll come to that in a bit.
 But first let's see why the top-end iMac is a better choice.

 The 27-inch iMac with Retina 5K Display may not have "Pro" in its name, but one look at its feature set and you quickly see this is no amateur.
-The base model comes with a 3.2GHz quad-core Intel i5 and an AMD Radeon R9 M380 with 2GB of video memory.
+The base model comes with a 3.4GHz quad-core Intel i5 and an AMD Radeon Pro 570 with 4GB video memory.
 It comes with 8GB of RAM as standard, upgradeable to 32GB.
 You get a 1TB hard drive on the base model; up to 2TB Fusion Drive on the high-end model.

 It's not amazingly cheap for consumers, but video editing professionals will find the prices attractive.
-The entry model starts at £1,749 (although we'd advise spending the extra £90 on a Fusion Drive).
-The top-end model starts out at £2,249 but if you're super-serious about your video editing then budget for a 4.0GHz CPU, 16GB of RAM and AMD Radeon R9 with 4GB of RAM.
-All of this takes the price up to £2,879.
+The entry model starts at £1,749 with a 1TB Fusion Drive.
+The top-end model starts out at £2,249 but if you're super-serious about your video editing then you'll need to budget for more RAM.

 While it sounds a lot (and is), it's still cheaper than the base Mac Pro model, and has a much better hard drive - and that display.
 Which brings us to the second bit, "that display".